doctorfree/MusicPlayerPlus/beets/README.md

 ## Getting started with Beets

-MusicPlayerPlus has integrated Beets initialization and use into the `mpcinit` initialization command and the `mpplus` primary user interface.
+MusicPlayerPlus has integrated Beets initialization and use into the `mppinit` initialization command and the `mpplus` primary user interface.
 Due to its complexity, flexibility, and power, Beets can be fairly difficult to manage.
 MusicPlayerPlus attempts to ease the task of managing your music library with Beets.
-The following few steps are all that is necessary to get started with Beets after installing MusicPlayerPlus and initializing with `mpcinit`.
+The following few steps are all that is necessary to get started with Beets after installing MusicPlayerPlus and initializing with `mppinit`.

 ### Quickstart with Beets

-- After installing MusicPlayerPlus and running `mpcinit`
+- After installing MusicPlayerPlus and running `mppinit`
 - Create a music library if you do not already have one
 - If your music library is not in `$HOME/Music/`:
     - Edit `$HOME/.config/mpd/mpd.conf`
     - Set `music_directory` to the music library location
-    - Run the command `mpcinit sync`
+    - Run the command `mppinit sync`
 - Optionally:
     - Download album cover art with the command `mpplus -D`
     - Convert WAV format media to MP3 format with the command `mpplus -F`